bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

     }
     ...

 After this, run the Bareos database preparation scripts.
-For Bareos :math:`<=` 13.2.2, the database password must be specified as environment variable :raw-latex:`\variable{db_password}`.
-From 13.2.3 the database password is read from the configuration, if no environment variable is given.
+For Bareos <= 13.2.2, the database password must be specified as environment variable \variable{db_password}.
+From :index:`Version >= 13.2.3 <pair: bareos-13.2.3; MySQL password from configuration file>` the database password is read from the configuration, if no environment variable is given.

 .. code-block:: sh
    :caption: Setup Bareos catalog database

-    export db_password=YourSecretPassword
+    export db_password=<input>YourSecretPassword</input>
     /usr/lib/bareos/scripts/create_bareos_database
     /usr/lib/bareos/scripts/make_bareos_tables
     /usr/lib/bareos/scripts/grant_bareos_privileges

 After this, you can use the :program:`mysql` command to verify that your database setup is okay and works with your the Bareos database user.
 The result should look similar as this (here Bareos 13.2 is used on SLES11):

 .. code-block:: sh
    :caption: Verify Bareos database on MySQL

-    root@linux:~# mysql --user=bareos --password=YourSecretPassword bareos
+    root@linux:~# <input>mysql --user=bareos --password=YourSecretPassword bareos</input>
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
     Your MySQL connection id is 162
     Server version: 5.5.32 SUSE MySQL package